SovereignCloudStack/k8s-cluster-api-provider/doc/usage/containter-registry-configuration.md

 7. Workaround: If your environment contains nginx ingress deployed via k8s-cluster-api-provider (variable DEPLOY_NGINX_INGRESS=true) disable its update.
-Nginx-ingress controller has been updated to version 1.8.0 in PR#440.
+Nginx-ingress controller has been updated to version 1.8.0 in PR#440 and later to 1.8.1.
 This is a breaking change that includes updates of immutable fields.
 If the above is the case skip this update as follows:
 ```bash
 sed 's/DEPLOY_NGINX_INGRESS: true/DEPLOY_NGINX_INGRESS: false/g' -i clusterctl.yaml